Specs At a Glance

 |Warranty||5 years||(<-- same)||(<-- same)||(<-- same)|

-Dayton Audio is certainly on our list of favorite audio companies because they consistently produce really great speakers at very competitive prices, particularly so when it comes to bass reproduction, which is often the first thing that gets compromised when making a budget-tier speaker.
+Dayton is a good American audio company that routinely produces really solid speakers at often unbeaten prices, particularly so when it comes to bass reproduction, which is often the first thing that gets compromised when making a budget-tier speaker.
 Suffice to say we are happy, and also not surprised, that their lineup of home theater box subwoofers continues that trend – all four, from what we’ve seen, bring unmatched value and design to the table vs the respective competition.
-These subs were a good value at their original MSRP when they came out several years ago, but now discounted? they’re honestly a steal – that’s one great thing, as we constantly say, about older generation audio products: they don’t depreciate like most other electronics, yet they’ll get significantly discounted as they age and newer products come out.
+These subs were a good value at their original MSRP when they came out several years ago, but now discounted? they’re honestly a steal.
+That’s the great thing about older generation audio products as we constantly say: they don’t depreciate like most other electronics, yet they’ll get significantly discounted as they age and newer products come out.

 And they look good too, which is always a nice bonus for budget speakers which usually have a fairly plain box design.
 The curved vertical edges and vinyl finish is understated, but slick.
-Each also has the option to remove the grill if you’d like to expose the driver.
-The 12 and 15 inch subs get pretty large and heavy, and they’ll likely have to rest on a hard surface so that the bottom facing port functions optimally, but that’s a totally fair concession.
+Each also has the option to remove the cover if you’d like to expose the driver, though the magnets around the surround are a bit unsightly.

-We know this review sounds more like a rave, but, these budget subwoofers are so clearly the best in just about every respect.
-We strongly recommend opting for the larger 12 or 15 inch versions – for relatively little more money that’s well worth the investment, you get power and range that’s quite excellent overall, and something that can adequately augment pretty much any pair of home theater speakers and will last for many years.
+We know this review sounds more like a rave, which is something we generally dislike, but… these budget subwoofers are so clearly the best in just about every respect.
+We strongly recommend opting for the larger 12 or 15 inch versions – they’re a little more expensive and admittedly a pain to move and place, but that’s totally worth the larger driver.